mehedi-sharif/soulspring/content/our-doctors.md

       name: "- Verified Patient of Dr. Perlis"
       content: Dr. Cheryl Perlis is a wonderful doctor.
 She has taken care of me for the last 15 years and I believe she is intelligent and understands my needs.
+  - name: Dr. Eneze Obuaya, MD
+    image: "/images/dr-eneze_humble.png"
+    location: Humble, TX
+    institute: University of Connecticut; Baylor College of Medicine
+    internship: Anesthesiology
+    bio: |
+      Dr. Eneze Obuaya, M.D. is a board-certified Medical Doctor and Anesthesiologist, functional medicine trained practitioner, certified medical intuitive, and energy medicine practitioner.
+She brings all her experience and expertise together to work harmoniously for health and healing of her patients.<br/>
+      Dr. Obuaya graduated medical school from the University of Connecticut and received her Anesthesiology specialty training at Baylor College of Medicine.
+With her love for movement and the innate intelligence of the physical body, she is a CrossFit trainer and certified yoga instructor, currently practicing Tai Chi and Qigong.
+    doctors_quote:
+      title: Why I choose Soul Spring
+      content: Soul Spring supports the whole healing journey of the individual human being.
+    patients_quote: ''
   - name: Dr. Klever Bastar Castro, MD
     image: "/images/dr-klevar-bastar.png"
     location: Mexico City, MX